 My experience of helping individual students transition to the UK curriculum: I have worked in my current school for six years.
 As a boring school we have a high percentage of international students and part of my role is to support these students in becoming accustomed to, and making a smooth transition to our UK curriculum.
 This includes accessing the differences between previous learning and that required in the new placement, as well as offering pastoral to emotionally support the student, and academic support to aid help fill in any gaps in knowledge and understanding.
 My experience as an EAL teacher also means I am competent in facilitating subject specific programs to help students to access more specialised subjects in a second language.
 I have found that with the right support students make such a transition comfortably and their confidence consistently grows.

 Many SEN such as ADD, ADHD, Dyslexia, Dyspraxia, ASD and Global Delay, mean that organisation, planning and preparation is a big difficulty and cause of anxiety.
 Incorporating activities into lessons that practice gross and fine motor skills has significantly helped my students to improve their handwriting and presentation.
 I have successfully supported primary and junior school aged children in improving their organisational skills through using a variety of graphic organiser templates to improve their confidence and independence when planning written work.
 I have successfully helped several students who have struggled with organising their workload, giving in homework on time and keeping on top of their workload to feel more in control of their set work and assignments.
 Teaching independence in this area is as important as assisting students to organise their own work when anxiety levels rise too high for them to do it themselves.
 Just the knowledge that I am there to support and help them is often enough to reduce their anxiety and less anxiety always produces greater student progress.
 I have supported several students with organisation and planning who have been GCSE, A level and Degree students, when the need for good organisation and discipline becomes even greater.
-My experience working with students who require specialist support with Maths and English:
+My experience working with students with comprehension and reasoning challenges:

 For young people who struggle with comprehension and reasoning skills I have found that reducing the amount of written work and focussing on verbal responses is the most effective approach.
 Through sorting activities, patterns, pictures, short stories and dilemmas I encourage and support young people in explaining reasons for why they think what they do, or why they have chosen what they have chosen.
 Sometimes this is based on an abstract subject and sometimes it requires a more logical line of reasoning.
 I have found that repetition of using these skills is key to achieving fluidity in their use independently.
 My specific experience of working with young people who have Down Syndrome: